ovdojoey/Juiced/README.md

 ## Customization

-To create your own custom version of Juiced (with your own colors or breakpoints) you will need NPM installed.
-Use Terminal and run `npm install` to install the required gulp depenendencies.
+To create your own custom version of Juiced (with your own colors or breakpoints) you will need Node installed.
+Once Node is on your machine, use your console to run `npm install` and install Juiced's required depenendencies.
 After that you can modify the variables in /sass/_variables.scss and run `gulp` to compile a new build.
 Your new build will be placed in the /dist/ folder.

 ## Usage